-Welcome!
-My name is Dana Ernst and I am an assistant professor in the Department of Mathematics and Statistics at Northern Arizona University in Flagstaff, AZ.
-This blog is part of the Booles’ Rings network of academic home pages/blogs.
+My name is Dana Ernst and I am an associate professor in the Department of Mathematics and Statistics at Northern Arizona University in Flagstaff, AZ.
+This site is part of the Booles’ Rings network of academic home pages/blogs.

 My primary research interests are in the interplay between combinatorics and algebraic structures.
 More specifically, I study the combinatorics of Coxeter groups and their associated Hecke algebras, Kazhdan-Lusztig theory, generalized Temperley-Lieb algebras, diagram algebras, and heaps of pieces.
 By employing combinatorial tools such as diagram algebras and heaps of pieces, one can gain insight into algebraic structures associated to Coxeter groups, and, conversely, the corresponding structure theory can often lead to surprising combinatorial results.

 My interests also include the scholarship of teaching and learning (SoTL) with a focus on inquiry-based learning (IBL) as an approach to teaching/exploring mathematics.
 I am currently a Special Projects Coordinator for the Academy of Inquiry-Based Learning and a mentor for several new IBL practitioners.
 Moreover, I actively give talks and organize workshops on the benefits of IBL as well as the nuts and bolts of how to implement this approach in the mathematics classroom.

 Angie Hodge and I are coauthors for Math Ed Matters, which is a (roughly) monthly column sponsored by the Mathematical Association of America.
 The column explores topics and current events related to undergraduate mathematics education.
 Posts aim to inspire, provoke deep thought, and provide ideas for the mathematics classroom.
 Our interest in and engagement with IBL color the column’s content.

 Lastly, I am a husband and a father of two incredible sons.
 Oh, I enjoy drinking copious amounts of coffee, too.Dana C. Ernst, PhD